 The main options are surgery, radiotherapy and chemotherapy.
-Many women with vulval cancer have a combination of these treatments.
+Many women and anyone with a vulva with vulval cancer have a combination of these treatments.

 If your cancer is at an early stage, it's often possible to get rid of it completely.
 However, this may not be possible if the cancer has spread.

 Even after successful treatment, there is up to a 1 in 3 chance of the cancer returning at some point later on, so you'll need regular follow-up appointments to check for this.

 Most hospitals use multidisciplinary teams (MDTs) to treat vulval cancer.
 MDTs are teams of specialists that work together to make decisions about the best way to proceed with your treatment.

 Members of your MDT will probably include a specialist surgeon, a specialist in the non-surgical treatment of cancer (clinical oncologist) and a specialist cancer nurse.

 Deciding which treatment is best for you can often be confusing.
 Your cancer team will recommend what they think is the best treatment option, but the final decision will be yours.

 Before visiting hospital to discuss your treatment options, you may find it useful to write a list of questions you would like to ask the specialist.
 For example, you may want to find out the advantages and disadvantages of particular treatments.

 In most cases, your treatment plan will involve some form of surgery.
 The type of surgery will depend on the stage of the cancer.

 There are 3 surgical options to treat vulval cancer: